-Less Than Significant Impact.
+Less Than Significant With Mitigation Incorporated.
+Impact.
 Sensitive receptors are defined as facilities or land uses that include members of the population that are particularly sensitive to the effects of air pollutants, such as children, the elderly, and people with illnesses.
-Examples of these sensitive receptors are residences, schools, hospitals, and daycare centers.
+Examples of these sensitive receptors identified in the SCAQMD Guidance Document for Addressing Air Quality Issues in General Plans and Local Planning (2005) are include: residences, schools, hospitals, convalescent centers, retirement homes, long-term health care centers, and daycare centers.
+A public or private park is not classified in that guidance as a sensitive receptor.
 CARB has identified the following groups of individuals as the most likely to be affected by air pollution: the elderly over 65, children under 14, athletes, and persons with cardiovascular and chronic respiratory diseases such as asthma, emphysema, and bronchitis.